 We track outcomes from common procedures as “Quality Indicators” for congenital heart surgery.
-The following data shows CHOP's outcomes for coarctation of the aorta, a procedure to repair the narrowing of the aorta.
+The following data show Children's Hospital of Philadelphia's (CHOP) outcomes for coarctation of the aorta, a procedure to repair the narrowing of the aorta.

 The cardiac surgery indicators are included in the Society of Thoracic Surgeons (STS) Congenital Heart Surgery Database and in the National Quality Forum (NQF) standards for pediatric heart surgery.
 The STS Congenital Heart Surgery Database contains data from over 100 congenital heart surgery centers in North America.
 The NQF is a nonprofit organization that sets or endorses standards to measure quality in healthcare.

 To repair coarctation of the aorta.
 2017 - 2021 total procedures: 100